-4.10.3 Hydrology
+4.9.2 Hydrology

-Birdwatch Ireland highlighted their concerns about the wider hydrological changes and impacts to the wetland habitats along the coast from Dublin to Wicklow, as this area is highly sensitive for wild birds.
+Birdwatch Ireland noted their concerns about wider hydrological changes and impacts to the wetland habitats at the East Coast Nature Reserve near Newcastle, which is also part of the Murrough SPA, and all along the coast to Wicklow as this area is highly sensitive for wild birds.
 They commented that works could erode habitat in the mudflats by dispersing the energy of the sea to other areas and diminishing the quality of habitat available for the range of bird species that use this stretch of coastline.
 In particular, Dalkey to Shanganagh, Booterstown Marsh and Greystones to Newcastle.
 They noted it as critical that Irish Rail adheres fully to the Birds Directive and Habitats Directive as well as the Water Framework Directive to ensure no significant impact to the hydrology of the Wicklow and Dublin coastal wetlands.